Kandia Kouyaté: Career

 Preferring to sing only for private and public events, Kouyaté did not make studio recordings.
 Instead, she released cassette locales.
 Differing from published music cassettes and other commercial recordings, cassette locales are one-off recordings of a performance that happen in the moment.
 According to Lucy Durán the cassette locale "is one way in which a jeli [griot] can seek out new patrons or enhance existing relationships with patrons."
-Cassette locales are not made for the market, but many copies end up there such as Kouyaté's Moyomba which was recorded during an 1980 performance in Abidjan, Côte d'Ivoire.
+Cassette locales are not made for the market, but many copies end up there such as Kouyaté's Moyomba which was recorded during a 1980 performance in Abidjan, Côte d'Ivoire.
 Kouyaté made four cassette locales which, while popular in Mali, went unheard outside of West Africa.
 Many record companies were eager to sign her, but she rejected all offers.

 One of Kouyaté's most passionate fans was record producer Ibrahima Sylla, who urged her to give him the opportunity to make an album with her.
 She frequently declined, but he persisted.
 After years, Kouyaté gave in and her debut solo album Kita Kan (Sterns 1999) was released internationally in 1999.
 Her following album, Biriko (Sterns 2002) was released in 2002; both for Sterns Africa.

 Kandia Kouyaté toured Europe in 1999 alongside Guinean singers Sekouba Bambino & Oumou Diabate and with a 12 piece West African ensemble that included kora, djembe, ngoni, balafon, bass, keyboards, backing vocals and percussion.
 The tour named as 'The Griot Groove Tour' included concerts in Germany, Austria, Norway, Sweden and the United Kingdom.